 Provision has been made where the Group is aware of a specific conduct or regulatory issue and can estimate its impact.
-Further details in respect of the Group's consideration of other potential conduct and regulatory issues are provided on page 68 of the Group's 2019 Annual Report and Accounts.
+Further details in respect of the Group's consideration of other potential conduct and regulatory issues are provided in Note 30 of the Group's 2020 Annual Report and Accounts.